 - Connect your ORCID iD to other systems and give them access to read and update your ORCID record

-- Delete data that other systems have added to your ORCID record
+- Change the visibility of data that other systems have added to your ORCID record, and delete such data

 How to verify your email address